Government Receipts and Expenditures

 |Line||Level||Change from preceding quarter|

-Net federal government saving was −$5,659.1 billion in the second quarter, decreasing $4,508.3 billion from −$1,150.8 billion in the first quarter (table 2).
-In the second quarter, current receipts continued to decrease and current expenditures accelerated.
+Net federal government saving was −$1,517.1 billion in the fourth quarter, increasing $718.5 billion from −$2,235.6 billion in the third quarter (table 2).
+In the fourth quarter, current receipts decelerated and current expenditures decreased less relative to the third quarter.

-- Personal current taxes (line 3) turned down in the second quarter, reflecting a downturn in withheld taxes and nonwithheld taxes.
-The downturn in withheld taxes reflects the pattern of wages.
-The downturn in nonwithheld taxes reflects a downturn in the pattern of nonwage income.
+- Personal current taxes (line 3) decelerated in the fourth quarter, reflecting a deceleration in nonwithheld taxes.
+The deceleration in nonwithheld taxes reflected a deceleration in declarations and final settlements.

-- Taxes on corporate income (line 5) decreased less in the second quarter, reflecting a smaller decrease in corporate profits.
+- Taxes on corporate income (line 5) turned down in the fourth quarter, reflecting a deceleration in corporate profits.

-- Contributions for government social insurance (line 7) turned down in the second quarter, reflecting the pattern of wages.
+- Contributions for government social insurance (line 7) decelerated in the fourth quarter, reflecting the pattern of wages.

 |Line||Level||Change from preceding quarter|